Is Turkey Suitable For Disabled People?

 Is Turkey Wheelchair Friendly?

-As the Country is an ancient one and some of the buildings were made thousands of years ago, it is a daunting task for the Turkish government to make Turkey suitable for disabled people.
-However, they have taken amazing steps and have made it easy for specially-abled people.
+As the Country is an ancient one and some of the buildings were made thousands of years ago, it is a daunting task for the Turkish government to make the entire Turkey suitable for disabled people.
+However, they have taken amazing steps and have made it easy for people with special needs.

 Final Words – Is Turkey Suitable for Disabled People?